core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 7. If a traditional observation to the target resource is ongoing, the client MAY silently cancel it without notifying the server.

 In addition to 'tpi_server', further elements of the 'tp_info' array can convey a CRI.
 The client MUST treat any CRI within the 'tp_info' array as invalid, if the 'authority' component is a host-name such that, when resolved, its combination with the URI scheme indicates multiple transports (see {{sssec-transport-specific-encoding}}).
-As a possible way to verify if that is the case, the client can rely on DNS resolution (e.g., as defined in {{I-D.ietf-core-dns-over-coap}}).
+As a possible way to verify if that is the case, the client can rely on DNS resolution (e.g., as defined in {{RFC9953}}).

 If any of the expected fields in the informative response are absent, malformed, or invalid, the client MAY try sending a new registration request to the server (see {{ssec-client-side-request}}).
 If the client chooses not to, then the client SHOULD explicitly withdraw from the group observation.